zzamboni/zzamboni.org/content/post/2019-04-16-leanpub-publishing-with-hammerspoon-circleci/index.md

 ![](build-step15.png)
 ![](build-step30.png)

 These are produced by a [Spoon](/post/using-spoons-in-hammerspoon/) I wrote called [Leanpub](https://www.hammerspoon.org/Spoons/Leanpub.html).
 You can install, load and configure it using the [SpoonInstall](/post/using-spoons-in-hammerspoon/#automated-spoon-installation-and-configuration) spoon.

+{{% tip %}}
+If you want to learn how this Spoon is implemented, please check out the "Writing your own extensions and Spoons" chapter in [_Learning Hammerspoon_](https://leanpub.com/learning-hammerspoon).
+{{% /tip %}}

 For example, in my configuration I have [the following code](/post/my-hammerspoon-configuration-with-commentary/#leanpub-integration) to configure the spoon to watch for both of my books:

 ```lua
 Install:andUse("Leanpub",